SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Implementing the Configuration Backup script.md

 ## Configuration types (running, startup, golden)

-when a configuration backup is created, one of the following configuration types can be supplied:
+When a configuration backup is created, one of the following configuration types can be supplied:

-- **startup** : The configuration used during system startup (or reboot) to configure the devices.
+- **Startup**: The configuration used during system startup (or reboot) to configure the device.

-- **running** : The current configuration the device runs on.
+- **Running**: The current configuration the device runs on.

-- **golden** : This configuration type is typically not found on the device itself.
+- **Golden**: This configuration type is typically not found on the device itself.
 It is used to identify the current configuration of the device as a valid configuration.

 > [!NOTE]
 >